-Movr is more than just a fitness app; it is a “movement health” platform designed to assess individual biomechanics and prescribe personalized corrective exercises.
+Movr is more than just a fitness app; it’s a “movement health” platform designed to assess individual biomechanics and prescribe personalized corrective exercises.

 In 2024, I joined the team as the Principal Engineer, reporting directly to the CTO.
 Unlike previous roles where my focus was often purely on shipping features, my mandate at Movr was broader: to mature the engineering practices, solidify the architecture, and ensure the platform was robust enough to handle rapid scaling and enterprise partnerships.

 Operating as a Principal Engineer meant constantly zooming in and out.
-One hour I might be deep in the weeds of a complex database query, and the next I would be in a strategic meeting discussing the roadmap for the next quarter.
+One hour I might be deep in the weeds of a complex database query, and the next I’d be in a strategic meeting discussing the roadmap for the next quarter.

 Working directly under the CTO allowed me to have a significant impact on high-level decisions.
 We weren’t just writing code; we were designing the factory that produces the code.
 My goal was to create an environment where features could be delivered quickly without sacrificing stability or increasing technical debt.